gear-foundation/academy/docs/11-escrow-testing/testing.md

 }
 ```

-At the end of the test, we’ll also check that the funds are credited to the program using the [`System::balance_of`](https://docs.gear.rs/gtest/struct.System.html#method.balance_of) function.
+At the end of the test, we'll also verify the funds' credit to the program using the [`System::balance_of`](https://docs.gear.rs/gtest/struct.System.html#method.balance_of) function.

 It's crucial to test the correct contract execution and the failed cases.
-We have to check that the contract panics if:
+We have to confirm the contract panics if:

 - The message was sent from the wrong account;
-- Buyer attached not enough funds;
+- The buyer attaches inadequate funds;
 - The escrow state is not `AwaitingPayment`.

-So, let’s test all panics in the `deposit` function:
+Let's test all panics in the `deposit` function:

 ```rust title="tests/escrow_test.rs"
 #[test]